Useful Links 1

 The Dewey Decimal Classification System by Jean Halsey. " The purpose of this lesson is to teach students about the fundamentals of the Dewey Decimal System to enable them to locate books in the library. "

 Dewey Decimal Classification (DDC) Summaries - DDC 23 Summaries.
 Edition 23 Summaries from Online Computer Library Centre (OCLC).
 See also Dewey Decimal Classification (DDC) Summaries.
+A Summary of the Dewey Decimal Classification (DDC 23) in PDF.

 Dewey Decimal in the UIUC Bookstacks.
 A tutorial created by Kevin Unrath, Jim DiDonato, Rena Rosenthal, and Yuxiang Wang at the Graduate School of Library and Information Science, University of Illinois, Urbana-Champaign.
 Contents include: Anatomy of a Call Number, Dewey Decimal Number, Cutter Number, Work Mark, Putting It Together (Rules and Guidelines for Call Number Ordering in the Stacks), and Quiz (not an easy quiz but answer and explanation provided).
 Upon completion of the tutorial, users should have an understanding of the Dewey Decimal Classification system used at UIUC Library.

-Dewey Decimal System from Dallas Public Library.
+Dewey Decimal System - Catalog Search from Dallas Public Library.

 Dewey Decimal System from Dead Media Archive.
 "The Dewey Decimal Classification System is a hierarchical system of classification that utilizes decimals to codify divisions.
 Despite its decreasing popularity, Dewey continues to be the most dominant classification system in the world and is used in over 138 countries and 200,000 libraries."